“If you don’t know where you’re going, any road will get you there.” — Lewis Carroll

 We will hold our commitments.

-If we don’t hold our commitments to one another, we will lose trust with one another.
+If we don’t hold our commitments to one another, we will lose trust in one another.
 We’ll stop believing that what we’ve agreed to do will actually happen.
-We’ll encounter a bunch of inefficiencies as people are forced follow-up with each other in order to make sure stuff actually gets done.
+We’ll encounter a bunch of inefficiencies as people are forced follow up with each other in order to make sure stuff actually gets done.
 So, we do what we say we’re going to do and speak up early and often if we encounter challenges or need help.

 We will deliver “Colonel quality” work to one another.

-Our team is too small to do the real heavy lifting on each others’ projects, which is why we need to deliver work that is at its highest possible level by the time we deliver it to another team member unless we’ve specifically discussed that it’s in its earliest, messiest form and we’re requesting help.
+Our team is too small to do the real heavy lifting on each others’ projects, which is why we need to deliver work that is at its highest possible level to another team member unless we’ve specifically discussed that it’s in its earliest, messiest form and we’re requesting help.
 Essentially, work must be developed enough that we’d be proud to put it in public without any further edits, but we’re looking for polishing touches and a second (or third) set of eyes before we do so.
+It’s easier to edit than to co-create.
 We consider this work that a Colonel in the army would think is of appropriate quality to see and use.

 We will celebrate one another.